 Adhesive For Attaching The China Pieces To The Tabletop

-One by one I slowly picked through all the broken pieces, applied the adhesive, and like a puzzle… I fit each and every piece into its proper place.
-This was extremely time consuming, but so much fun.
+One by one, I slowly picked through all the broken pieces, applied the adhesive, and like a puzzle… I fit each piece into its proper place.
+This was extremely time-consuming but so much fun.
 I didn’t really follow a pattern, but I did try to break up the solids and the floral.
-The rest of the china was rough and somewhat jagged.
-This presented a problem on my mosaic table but I have a plan to fix that that I’ll be sharing.
+The rest of china was rough and somewhat jagged.
+This presented a problem on my mosaic table, but I plan to fix that that I’ll be sharing.
 Keep reading…

 Filling In The Gaps On The Mosaic Table

 After the adhesive was dried, I worked a premixed grout into the empty spaces and smoothed it with my fingers.
-Immediately after applying the grout, I took a wet sponge and cleaned away any leftover grout on the surface.
-Several more times I went over the china with a clean wet sponge to remove any film leftover from the grout making sure it was completely clean.
+After applying the grout, I immediately took a wet sponge and cleaned away any leftover grout on the surface.
+I went over the china with a clean wet sponge several more times to remove any film leftover from the grout making sure it was spotless.

 The mosaic table was beautiful, but it was still too rough to use.
 It wasn’t flat due to the curvature of the china plates.
 I researched different ways to fix this problem.
-I even considered epoxy resin, but I didn’t like the idea that it may yellow over time.
+I even considered epoxy resin, but I wouldn’t say I liked the idea that it may yellow over time.
 The next best thing would be to have a custom glass cut to fit.
 So that’s just what I did.
-It was the perfect solution and Grandma’s china will be protected for years to come.
+It was the perfect solution, and I will continue to use Grandma’s china for years to come.

 The End Results Of The Mosaic Table